LOCATION: Rajasthan AREA: 5,750 km˛PRIVY PURSE: Rs 2,81,000 POPULATION: 216,722 (1931) RELIGION: Hindu

 - Rao Raja Arjun Singh (qv)

-- Thakur Pura Singh, he was granted the estate of Hardoi.
+- Thakur Puran Singh, he was granted the estate of Hardoi, and was ancestor of the Hamirka Hada clan.

 - Thakur Mapal Singh, he was granted an estate, married and had issue.